 Take the guesswork out of gift-giving with a mug exchange.
 Have everyone bring in a mug to give away — bonus points for creativity.
 Then, mark each wrapped mug with a number, as inspired by Gifts.com, and have each person participating in your office pick a number from a hat.
 Pick up your mug and relish in the festive chuckles.

-Set your budget to just a dollar or two.
-You and your co-workers are only allowed to exchange gifts within these perimeters.
+Set your budget to just one dollar or two.
+You and your coworkers are only allowed to exchange gifts within these perimeters.
 The gifts, no matter how small, will bring big-time laughs.

 Make sending gifts as easy as possible by limiting your gift exchange to gift cards only.
 To make it even less of a hassle, only exchange virtual gift cards so people can easily email the gift to their recipient.

 14. Scrooge Your Neighbor